 Using different methods for feeding birds is a fun and impactful way to attract a variety of bird species to your home garden.
 In this class, join us for a morning of examining feeder designs, food offerings, and placement techniques developed by Herb Lewis through his many years of observing feeding behaviors.
 Proven in Herb’s own backyard bird oasis, these simple and novel techniques can help bring birds into close view and make your bird watching experience even more enjoyable.
 Weather permitting, we will be taking a walk to view examples of a few designs.

-February is an ideal time for bird watching!
-Join birding expert Herb Lewis on a morning walk through the Garden to seek, spot, and identify birds in their natural habitat.
-Suitable for expert and novice birders alike, this is an authentic birding experience you won’t want to miss.
+Join birding expert Herb Lewis on this morning walk through the Garden to seek, spot, and identify birds in their natural habitat.
+With Herb as your guide, you will learn how to look for local and migrating birds, explore what kind of landscape attracts them, and come to see why the Garden is a hotspot for a multitude of bird species.
+Suitable for expert and novice birders alike, this is an authentic birding experience you won’t want to miss!